Ohio Surrogacy: Laws & Complete Guide

 Is Compensated Surrogacy Legal in Ohio?

 Yes.
-Compensated surrogacy legal in Ohio; this is something that is established when the surrogacy contract between surrogates and intended parents is drafted.
+Compensated surrogacy is legal in Ohio; this is something that is established when the surrogacy contract between surrogates and intended parents is drafted.
 In addition to their base pay, Surrogates are compensated for their time, the medical risks they accept, and the list of expenses below:

 - Mock cycle compensation